netham45/screamrouter/Readme/ui.md

 ![Screenshot of ScreamRouter with Butterchurn running in background](/images/Visualizer.png)

 The MP3 stream can be feed into Butterchurn/Milkdrop to have visual effects generated off of the music.
 To fullscreen the visualizer click on the background.
 To cycle through visualizations press 'H'.

+### Timeshifting

+ScreamRouter will buffer the last five minutes of audio and allows it to be scrubbed through.
+The timeshift controls are available on any source/route/sink/group and affect all audio that passes through that path.

 ### VNC